How do I point my mail to Google Apps?

 Before you start:

 Any changes to your domain's DNS zone file will need to propagate across the Internet.
-As a general rule, we recommend to allow 24-48 hours for DNS propagation.
+As a general rule, we recommend you allow 24-48 hours for DNS propagation.
 Read this article on how to lower your TTL value for a smooth transition.

 - Log into your AccountCenter.